 Abigail: Cincinnati Latin course instructor

-...a scholar at the University of Washington who works on education policy.
+...life.
+Currently, I am working as a freelance writer, editor, and assistant to a scholar at the University of Washington who works on education policy.
 As an undergraduate, I was involved with a student organization that tutored students at a local K-8 school who were struggling with reading and writing.
 My student was thirteen years old, and most of the resources for his reading level were aimed at students much younger.
-In order to keep him engaged, I had to get creative.
-We would practice reading comprehension using...
+In order to keep...

 Education & Certification